-How You Can Cope with Declining Senses as You Age
+How You Can Cope With Declining Senses as You Get Older

 Hearing and vision loss are common as we age, but there are things you can do to lessen the impact.
 A doctor discusses sensory decline and aging.

-If you find yourself saying, “Huh?” a lot, you’re probably aware that your senses are declining with age.
-While that’s normal, there are things you can do to help yourself.
+If you find yourself saying, “Huh?” a lot, or you notice that your eyes aren’t as good as they used to be, you’re probably aware that your senses are declining with age.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy